banquet

 Our aim is to continually increase our commitment to sustainability and communicate to our staff, customers and suppliers our commitment to sustainable food, minimising environmental impact and increasing social engagement.

-To allow us to meet our aims we try to provide tasty and appealing food that is nutritious and contributes to a healthy diet.
-We aim to raise staff, customers and supplier awareness of the environmental and social benefits effects of a sustainable diet, via promotion, product information and awareness raising activities.
-We aim to constantly monitor our energy and waste policies and seek to limit our environmental impact.
-We support the communities we engage with, including customers, employees, the local community and the institutions that support them.
-We examine this Sustainable Policy annually, amend targets and communicate findings (including progress and gaps) to staff, customers and suppliers and compile annual targets in order to monitor progress.
+To allow us to meet our aims we try to provide food that is nutritious and contributes to a healthy diet.
+We aim to raise staff, customers and supplier awareness of the environmental and social benefits effects of a sustainable diet via promotion and product information.

 SOURCING